 But there would be no art without artists.
 The Month of the Artist is one way the Government of Alberta is helping to raise awareness about Alberta’s artists, celebrate their accomplishments and contributions to the province, and say thank you for making Alberta a better place to live.

-- In 2016, the visual and applied arts, and live performance industries in Alberta contributed approximately $1.3 billion in GDP.
-(Source: Statistics Canada, Provincial and Territorial Culture Indicators, 2010 to 2016).
+- In 2017, the visual and applied arts, and live performance industries contributed approximately $1.3 billion in GDP and sustained nearly 20,000 jobs in Alberta (source: Statistics Canada, Provincial and Territorial Culture Indicators, 2017).

 Connect with the Alberta Culture, Multiculturalism and Status of Women, Arts Branch: